waltertamboer/api-documentation/source/reference/v2/methods-api/list-methods.rst

           :required: false

      - A comma-separated list of the wallets you support in your checkout.
-Wallets often require wallet specific code to check if they are available on the shoppers device, hence the need to indicate your support.
+Wallets often require wallet specific code to check if they are available on the shoppers device, hence the need to indicate your support [#f1]_ [#f2]_.

+       Note that you still have to test in the browser if the wallet should be displayed.

-       At the moment, the only supported wallet is ``applepay``.
+       At the moment, the only supported wallets are ``applepay`` and ``googlepay``.

        Example: ``https://api.mollie.com/v2/methods?includeWallets=applepay``